 Heading out on the water?

-• Always check the weather forecast before heading out on the water
+• Conditions change quickly – always check the weather forecast before heading out and tell someone where you’re going.

-• Carry two forms of waterproof communication while out on your boat.
-The Marinemate app has plenty of helpful suggestions, including a cell phone in a waterproof bag and a personal locator beacon
+• Carry two forms of waterproof communication (the Marinemate app has plenty of helpful suggestions).

 Using a ski lane?